svnlabs/ShopNow/README.md

-# ShopNow
+# ShopNow  - A basic super shop micro framework for Curious Laravel developer.

-(Be Advised: This Project is Under Development.)
+Be Advised: This Super Shop Micro Framework is Developed for Laravel Learning.
+Not for commercial use.
+If you need commercial version, please contact with developer.

 <p align="center">